Best gaming keyboards: Our picks for the top budget, mid-tier, and RGB boards

 Our quick-hit recommendations:

 - Best budget RGB gaming keyboard:Cooler Master CK552[bestbuy.com]

 - Best mid-range RGB gaming keyboard:Fnatic Streak RGB[fnatic.com]

 - Best low-profile gaming keyboard:Corsair K70 RGB MK.2 Rapidfire Low Profile[corsair.com]

 - Best ultra-premium gaming mouse:Corsair Gaming K95 RGB Platinum[amazon.com]

 To help you sort through the many options, we’ve rounded up a large number of planks, putting them through their paces, to come up with our top recommendations.
 All of these are mechanical keyboards, and for good reason—they’re simply more comfortable to use over the long haul.
 But we’re open-minded, so if we encounter an alternative that works well, you may see it appear on this list.
 We’ll keep updating it periodically as we test new keyboards.

-Updated 4/24/19 to include our review of the Cooler Master SK630, the third low-profile mechanical keyboard we’ve reviewed, which means laptop-style keyboards for the desktop are now officially a trend.
+Updated 4/26/19 to include our review of the Razer BlackWidow Elite, which notably adds much-needed media keys to the BlackWidow line and brings it in line with the competition.
 Scroll to the end of this article to see all of our reviews.

 Best budget gaming keyboard

 Not too long ago, the CM Storm QuickFire TK was the go-to recommendation for a sub-$100 mechanical keyboard.
 For good reason, too: Classic black-rectangle design, no number pad for those who hate them, and fully backlit (with the color varying based on the switch you choose).
 Plus, it uses genuine Cherry MX switches.